FAX: 415.434.3947

-Robert J. Uram is a partner in the Real Estate, Land Use, Natural Resources and Environmental practice group in the firm's San Francisco office.
+Robert J. Uram is Of Counsel in the Real Estate, Land Use, Natural Resources and Environmental practice group in the firm's San Francisco office.
 He is a founding member of the firm's Organic Food and Fiber Law group.

 Areas of Practice

-Mr. Uram has worked on wetlands and endangered species issues on projects throughout California, including the San Francisco Bay Area, Sacramento Area, Central Valley, Inland Empire, Central Coast and Southern California.
-Mr. Uram played a key role in the development of Regional HCP/NCCPs in Orange County and participated in the development of the NCCP program.
-He also has worked on projects in Nevada, New Mexico, Colorado, Washington, Arizona, Mississippi, Hawaii, and Guam.
+Robert has worked on wetlands, water quality, and endangered species issues on projects throughout California, including the San Francisco Bay Area, Sacramento Area, Central Valley, Inland Empire, Central Coast and Southern California.
+Robert played a key role in the development of Regional HCP/NCCPs in Orange County and participated in the development of the NCCP program.
 His clients include both private interests and local governments.

-President Clinton appointed Mr. Uram as Director of the Office of Surface Mining Reclamation and Enforcement in 1993.
+President Clinton appointed Robert as Director of the Office of Surface Mining Reclamation and Enforcement in 1993.
 He served in that post until September 1996.
-Prior to this post, Mr. Uram was a partner at McCutchen, Doyle, Brown and Enersen in San Francisco.
+Prior to this post, Robert was a partner at McCutchen, Doyle, Brown and Enersen in San Francisco.
 He also worked at the Department of the Interior (1973-1983), where he advised the Bureau of Land Management on federal land use planning and mineral development, oil and gas leasing and Indian law.
-From 1979 to 1980, Mr. Uram served as the Associate Solicitor for Surface Mining, where he served as chief counsel for the Office of Surface Mining Reclamation and Enforcement.
-From 1983 until 1985, Mr. Uram was Counsel and Partner at White, Koch, Kelly & McCarthy in Santa Fe, New Mexico.
+From 1979 to 1980, Robert served as the Associate Solicitor for Surface Mining, where he served as chief counsel for the Office of Surface Mining Reclamation and Enforcement.
+From 1983 until 1985, Robert was Counsel and Partner at White, Koch, Kelly & McCarthy in Santa Fe, New Mexico.
 His practice included representing clients in water law, zoning, timber and mining issues.

-Represented the developer throughout the development process for a master planned community in the Walpert Ridge area of the Hayward hills.
+Represented the developer for a master planned community on Section 404, endangered species, and water quality issues in the Walpert Ridge area of the Hayward hills.
 The project consists of 614 homes, featuring a championship golf course and Hayward's first new public elementary school in 40 years.

 Represented the developer of the El Sobrante Landfill in Southern California on the preparation of a Multiple Species Habitat Conservation Plan.

-Represented a developer in San Ramon in obtaining approvals from the U.S. Army Corps of Engineers, the U.S. Fish & Wildlife Service, the California Dept. of Fish & Game and the California Regional Water Quality Control Board.
-Mr. Uram developed and executed the wetlands and endangered species and water quality permitting strategy for this community of 5,000 homes.
+Represented a developer in San Ramon in obtaining approvals from the U.S. Army Corps of Engineers, the U.S. Fish & Wildlife Service, the California Dept. of Fish & Game and the California Regional Water Quality Control Board for this community of 5,000 homes.

 Represented the City of San Francisco on wetlands and endangered species issues related to the proposed expansion of the San Francisco Airport.

-Represented a large master planned community, consisting of 1,980 residential units, a town center, shopping center, a resort complex and two golf courses.
-In addition to obtaining authorizations from the U.S. Army Corps of Engineers, the Regional Water Quality Control Board and the Dept. of Fish & Game, Mr. Uram successfully defended the project in federal litigation challenging the Corp's permit.
-Mr. Uram also represents the developer in connection with local authorizations including CEQA compliance and negotiation of a settlement which ended a cycle of CEQA litigation.
+Represented a large master planned community, consisting of 1,980 residential units, a town center, shopping center, a resort complex and two golf courses in obtaining authorizations from the U.S. Army Corps of Engineers, the Regional Water Quality Control Board and the Dept. of Fish & Game, and successfully defended the project in federal litigation challenging the Corp's permit.

 Represented the City of Los Altos on wetlands jurisdictional issues.